2023 Most Popular Communication Sciences Bachelor's Degree Schools in Illinois

 Communication Sciences majors at NIU take out an average of $24,332 in student loans while working on their Bachelor's Degree.

-Augustana College ranked #6 on this year’s Most Popular Communication Sciences Bachelor’s Degree Schools in Illinois list.
-Located in the small city of Rock Island, Augustana is a private not-for-profit school with a small student population.
+Augustana College came in at #6 in this year’s edition of the Most Popular Communication Sciences Bachelor’s Degree Schools in Illinois ranking.
+Located in the city of Rock Island, Augustana is a private not-for-profit college with a small student population.

 Women make up 96% of the communication sciences majors at the school.

-With a ranking of #7, Governors State University did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
+Governors State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree communication sciences programs.
 GSU is a small public school located in the rural area of University Park.

 While working on their Bachelor's Degree, communication sciences majors at GSU accumulate an average of around $29,090 in student debt.

-Full Communication Sciences at Governors State University Report
+Read full report on Communication Sciences at Governors State University

 Women make up 94% of the communication sciences majors at the school.